-Hypertension (high blood pressure) and diabetes are two common maternal health problems a woman may experience during pregnancy.
-The 2015 birth certificate data showed that in PHR 2/3, about 6.4 percent of all live births were to mothers with some form of hypertension, and 4.5 percent of all live births were to mothers who had diabetes (these mothers either had hypertension or diabetes prepregnancy, or developed the condition over the course of the pregnancy).
-Both rates in the region were lower than the state's rate of maternal hypertension (7.4 percent) and maternal diabetes (5.5 percent), respectively.
-In fact, PHR 2/3 had the second lowest rate of both maternal hypertension and maternal diabetes among all PHRs in Texas.
-Since 2006, the region's rate of maternal hypertension has remained stable, while the maternal diabetes rate in the region has risen slightly.
+Hypertension (high blood pressure) and diabetes are two common medical problems encountered during pregnancy.
+The 2015 birth certificate data showed that in PHR 11, about 6.0 percent of all live births were to mothers with some form of hypertension, and 5.8 percent of all live births were to mothers who had diabetes (these mothers either had hypertension or diabetes pre-pregnancy, or developed the condition over the course of the pregnancy).
+The region's rate of maternal hypertension was lower than the state's rate (7.4 percent), and in fact, was the lowest rate of maternal hypertension among all PHRs in Texas.
+However, the maternal diabetes rate in the region was slightly higher than the state's average (5.5 percent).
+From 2006 to 2015, sizeable increases in both rates of maternal hypertension and diabetes were observed in the region.

 Rates of maternal hypertension and diabetes vary by race/ethnicity.
-In 2015, Black and White mothers (7.7-8.3 percent) in PHR 2/3 had higher rates of maternal hypertension than did Hispanic mothers and mothers of 'Other' race/ethnicity (4.6-4.7 percent).
-From 2006 to 2015, increases in maternal hypertension rates were observed among all racial/ethnic groups, except for Hispanic mothers.
-In contrast, mothers of 'Other' race/ethnicity in PHR 2/3 had the highest rate of maternal diabetes (8.0 percent), followed by Hispanic mothers (4.8 percent) and Black and White mothers (3.8-3.9 percent).
-From 2006 to 2015, increases in maternal diabetes rates were seen among all racial/ethnic groups in the region.
+In 2015, Black and White mothers (9.2-9.8 percent) in PHR 11 had higher rates of maternal hypertension than did Hispanic mothers and mothers of 'Other' race/ethnicity (5.7-6.1 percent).
+On the other hand, the rate of maternal diabetes was highest among Hispanic mothers (5.9 percent), followed by mothers of 'Other' race/ethnicity (5.5 percent) and White mothers (4.8 percent).
+Due to the low number of live births to Black mothers with diabetes in PHR 11, the maternal diabetes rate for Black women was not reported in 2015.